risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/003-query-from-odb.md

 );
 ```

-In RisingWave, use the `CREATE SINK` command to sink materialized view's results to the PostgreSQL table.
+In RisingWave, use the `CREATE SINK` command to sink the results of the materialized view to the PostgreSQL table.

 ```sql
 CREATE SINK target_count_postgres_sink FROM target_count WITH (